 The consulting services (“the Services”) include Communication Specialist, part-time (est. up to 100 days a year from February 2024).

-The detailed Terms of Reference (TOR) for the assignment can be found at the following link: TOR and Template CV or can be obtained by email to: seamapprocurement@asean.org
+The detailed Terms of Reference (TOR) for the assignment can be found at the following link: TOR and Template CV or can be obtained by email to: seamap_procurement@asean.org

 The SEA-MaP Project Management Unit (PMU) now invites eligible individuals (“Consultants”) to indicate their interest in providing the Services.
 Interested Consultants should provide information demonstrating that they have the required qualifications and relevant experience to perform the Services (attach curriculum vitae with description of experience in similar assignments, similar conditions, etc.).
 Firms’ staff may express interest through the employing firm for the assignment and, under such situation, only the experience and qualifications of individuals shall be considered in the selection process.
 The criteria for selecting the Consultant are: